semuconsulting/PyMandel/README.md

 python -m pip install --upgrade PyMandel
 ```

-If required, `PyMandel` can also be installed using virtualenv (this may be useful if you need to run several versions of Python on the same platform), e.g.
+If required, `PyMandel` can also be installed using virtualenv, e.g.

 ```shell
 python -m pip install --user --upgrade virtualenv